Proven Stress Management with Yoga

 Yoga’s fundamental principle is that our body and mind are one and connected.
 Therefore, stress in one domain will affect the other and vice versa.
 For example, people with very analytical careers may spend a lot of time in their mind, and may not realize how much tension is stored in their body.
 Yoga encourages us to focus on how each movement feels in our body.
 Yoga is not about doing it right, but feeling the effect of a pose.
 When doing yoga, you are invited to listen to your body.
 It moves the focus from our mind to our body.

 There are many different types of yoga: some are slow and more focused on stretching, others are fast and more of a workout.
 No one yoga style is superior, so pick one that meets your needs.
 If you are recovering from a burnout, you should go for the very slow yoga type so you get the tension release without increasing your level of stress hormones.
 If you are feeling well, on the other hand, you should go for what you enjoy the most.
 Any yoga exercises will help relieve stress by keeping the body healthy and releasing endorphins, natural hormones that make you feel better.

 My experience as a stress coach has shown that when combining yoga and stress coaching, we have much better chances to recover from and prevent stress.
-If you are willing to hear more about stress coaching and yoga you are very welcome to attend the workshop we organize together with Julia on Sunday, June 13th.
-You can secure your spot here.

 Who is Justine